zacherydickson/HUBDesign/README.md

 * The Guide.tree file was generated from the lineages provided in NCBI's taxonomy for 56 refseq coronavirus genomes

 The following will generate a directory with all final and most intermediate files HUBDesign produces:
-`bin/HUBDesign --output-dir HUBDESIGN_test --verbose --keep test/GenomeInfo.tab 2>test.log`
+`bin/HUBDesign --guide-tree test/Guide.tree --tiling-density 1 --probe-count 2500 --output-dir test --verbose --keep test/GenomeInfo.tab 2>test.log`

-The output of this command can be compared to the data provided in the test directory
+The output of this command can be compared to the output provided in the test directory

 ## Advanced pipeline use